raspberrypilearning/electricity-generation/en/step_2.md

 --- /task ---

-If you run the program the **UK** sprite program will appear as if it's not running even though it is.
-This is because the **UK** sprite's drawn graph is appearing below the **New Zealand** sprite in the Stage.
-You will need to you move the position of where the **UK** sprite's graph starts to draw on the Stage to be able to see the **UK** sprite.
+If you run the program, the **UK** sprite program will appear as if it's not running even though it is.
+This is because the **UK** sprite's column is drawn underneath the **New Zealand** sprite's column on the graph.
+You will need to you move the position of where the **UK** sprite's column starts to draw on the Stage to be able to see the **UK** sprite.

 --- task ---